-1 2 3 4 5 6 Country of residence of Identity informatio Identity information required to be held by: trustee and type of trust (if necessary) Governmental Authority a) settlor b) beneficiaries Trustee of Domestic Trust a) settlor b) beneficiaries Trustee of Foreign Trust a) settlor b) beneficiaries Service provider or other person a) settlor b) beneficiaries Notes Canada a, b a, b a, b a, b Where required for tax purposes.
-Cayman Islands No a, b a, b a, b Public mutual funds established as unit trusts must provide identity information on trustees, managers, administrators, investment advisers etc. China No a, b The trustee would have to comply with the laws of the country governing the trust.
+1 2 3 4 5 6 Country of residence of Identity informatio n required to be held by: trustee and type of trust (if necessary) Governmental Authority a) settlor b) beneficiaries Trustee of Domestic Trust a) settlor b) beneficiaries Trustee of Foreign Trust a) settlor b) beneficiaries Service provider or other person a) settlor b) beneficiaries Notes Canada a, b a, b a, b a, b Where required for tax purposes.
+Cayman Islands No a, b a, b a, b Public mutual funds established as unit trusts must provide identity information on trustees, managers, administrators, investment advisers etc. Chile N/A N/A No N/A China No a, b The trustee would have to comply with the laws of the country governing the trust.
 No Cook Islands No a, b The trustee would have to comply with the laws of the country governing the trust. a, b Costa Rica a, b a, b No Banks and financial institutions that act as trustees must satisfy know your customer requirements of antimoney laundering.
 Cyprus No a, b a, b a, b Public mutual funds established as unit trusts under the Mutual Funds Act must provide identity information on trustees, managers, administrators, investment advisers etc. Czech Republic N/A N/A No N/A Denmark N/A N/A a and b if required for tax purposes.
 Also, if carrying on a business activity in Denmark, the Book-keeping Act would normally require this information be kept.
 N/A Dominica No a, b a, b a, b

-1 2 3 4 5 6 Country of residence of Identity information required to be held by: trustee and type of trust (if necessary) Governmental Authority a) settlor b) beneficiaries Trustee of Domestic Trust a) settlor b) beneficiaries Trustee of Foreign Trust a) settlor b) beneficiaries Service provider or other person a) settlor b) beneficiaries Notes Finland N/A N/A Obligation to give such information if required by tax administration.
-N/A France N/A N/A N/A N/A A foreign trust with a resident trustee is not recognised in France.
+1 2 3 4 5 6 Country of residence of Identity informatio n required to be held by: trustee and type of trust (if necessary) Governmental Authority a) settlor b) beneficiaries Trustee of Domestic Trust a) settlor b) beneficiaries Trustee of Foreign Trust a) settlor b) beneficiaries Service provider or other person a) settlor b) beneficiaries Notes Finland N/A N/A Obligation to give such information if required by tax administration.
+N/A France a,b a,b No a,b Trustees that are not resident in France must be resident in a member state of the European Union or in a country with which France has a treaty that provides for mutual administrative assistance.
+A foreign trust with a resident trustee is not recognised in France.
+As required by antimoney laundering law.
 Germany N/A N/A For tax purposes a resident trustee may be asked to provide evidence of the fiduciary relationship and information on settlor and beneficiaries to avoid being taxed on the trust income.
 N/A Gibraltar Yes a, b No a, b Where the trust derives taxable income.
 Greece N/A N/A The trustee would have to comply with the laws of the country governing the trust.
 N/A Grenada No No information.
 No information.
 No information.
 Guatemala No No Trustee would have to comply with the laws of the country that govern the trust.
 No